The business benefits of transformational leadership

 “When we prioritise our wellbeing, reject our always-on culture and take the time to unplug and recharge, our performance actually goes up across the board – in creativity, decision-making, problem-solving, focus, attention, and productivity.”

-Applying transformational leadership to your business
+Applying transformational leadership to your small business

 Implementing transformational leadership has many positive outcomes.
 It is not only beneficial in workplaces but in other situations as well.
 The four components of transformational leadership lead to positive emotions among employees.